avinashkarkada/RMSD-RMSF-graph-plotter/README.md

 # RMSD-RMSF-graph-plotter
 This repository contains python based gui code to plot rmsd/f graph from a .xvg file.

-*All the necessary packages: Tkinter, Python3, Matplotlib needs to be installed!!!*
+*All the necessary packages: Tkinter, Python3, Matplotlib are to be installed!!!*

 HOW TO USE RMSDF-simple.py: